gardner/parity/README.md

 parity
 ======

+how can you trust your friends, friends

+can store just under 900 records with todays browser standards

+hope top develop  model

 * enhance centralized dns with a web of trust.
 * trust your friends and bypass registrars.
 * have your own TLD for free.